With a little time and not too much effort, you can be walking scenic Hong Kong hiking trails.

 Located inside Pak Sin Leng Country Park, the walk is mostly paved with some steps and a gentle slope.

-Although it’s stated as a one-hour walk on the government’s hiking website, it takes a short walk getting to the starting point.
+Although it’s stated as a one-hour walk on the government’s hiking website, it takes a short walk to get to the starting point.
 Once you get off the minibus at Hok Tau car park, go along the curved road towards the Family Walk.

 Take the staircase on the right-hand side.
 You’ll be treated with an incredible aerial view of the reservoir.
 The signage will circle you around the reservoir before arriving at the starting point.